as1ndu/as1ndu.github.io/content/posts/10-switching-to-firefox.md

 For this, Firefox has "delete browsing data on quit".
 You won't need need to use "private tabs" for this (Chrome's incognito equivalent) it just works in the default Firefox tabs.

-Every time you hit the "quite" button, Firefox will automatically wipe out the browsing history according to your exact specifications.
+Every time you hit the "quit" button, Firefox will automatically wipe out the browsing history according to your exact specifications.

 ![Delete browsing data on quit](/files/10-switching-to-firefox/delete_browsing_data_on_quit.jpg)